JedrzejKwinta/ASCII-Renderer/README.md

 # Usage
 ### Installation and execution
 1. Clone the repository: `git clone https://github.com/JedrzejKwinta/ASCII-Renderer`.
-2. Adjust the configuration file "cfg.txt" to your needs - see the [Configuration File](#Configuration-File) paragraph.
+2. Adjust the configuration file "cfg.txt" to your needs - see the [configuration file](#Configuration-File) paragraph.
 3. Execute the `make run` command in terminal in the repository folder.
 4. Use the `make clean` command to clean unused files.
 > [!WARNING]